Best Mice for Digital Nomads and Remote Engineers in 2026

 • Cannot be used while charging.

 If you already love the Magic Mouse, the USB-C version is the cleaner travel choice.
-If you are buying a first external mouse for serious remote engineering work, I would start with the MX Anywhere 3S or MX Master 3S instead.
+If you are buying your first external mouse for serious remote engineering work, I would start with the MX Anywhere 3S or MX Master 4 instead.

 Best Budget Quiet Mouse: Logitech Pebble Mouse 2 M350s

-The Logitech Pebble line is a good budget travel option.
-It is slim, quiet, and cheap enough that losing it is annoying rather than tragic.
+The Logitech Pebble Mouse 2 M350s is a good budget travel option.
+It is slim, quiet, inexpensive, and good enough for light productivity.
+It is also cheap enough that losing it on a trip is annoying rather than tragic.

-You can check Logitech Pebble Mouse pricing on Amazon.
+You can check Logitech Pebble Mouse 2 M350s pricing on Amazon.

 Why it works: